The-English-Agency/corporate-presentations/outline.md

 ## Priorities
 A detailed checklist of the aspects of the presenter's delivery that require attention by the specialist

+Identify practices that:
+1) lead to false understanding
+2) lead to reduced understanding
+3) increase cognitive load on audience
+4) are potentially annoying and irritating

+## ESL Skills
+ensure that presenter can
+1) use basic verb tenses
+2) describe and contextualize data and graphs
+3) understands and can properly use domain-specific terminology For further details, See (link) Criteria for Baseline Fluency

 ### Soft Skills

 Audience engagement determines audience comprehension